XRTM

 About

-XRTM (X Radiative Transfer Model) is a plane-parallel multi-layer scalar/vector radiative transfer model with support for absorption, emission, and multiple scattering.
+XRTM (X Radiative Transfer Model) is a plane-parallel multi-layer scalar/vector radiative transfer model with support for absorption, emission, and multiple scattering with the option for solar and/or thermal sources.
 In addition to the radiances or Stokes vector elements, XRTM can analytically generate derivatives of these quantities with respect to model inputs.
-XRTM implements several different radiative transfer solvers, is coded with speed in mind, and provides C/C++ and Fortran 77/90 interfaces while the core library is coded in C. XRTM is free and open source software and is licensed under the GNU General Public License.
+XRTM implements several different radiative transfer solvers, is coded with speed in mind, and provides interfaces for C, C++, Fortran 77, Fortran 90, IDL, Julia, and Python, while the core library is coded in C. XRTM is free and open source software and is licensed under the GNU General Public License.

 Status